huyhieupham/DenseNet-Action-Recognition-with-Enhanced-SPMFs/README.md

 **Introduction**

-This repository will include the codes and pre-trained models for ECCV 2018 paper: "Skeletal Movement to Enhanced Color Map: A Novel Representation for RGB-D based 3D Human Action Recognition with DenseNets" by Huy-Hieu Pham, Louahdi Khoudour, Alain Crouzil, Pablo Zegers, and Sergio A. Velastin.
+This repository includes the codes and pre-trained models for our paper: "From skeleton sequences to enhanced motion maps: a new representation for 3D human action recognition with deep convolutional neural networks" by Huy-Hieu Pham, Louahdi Khoudour, Alain Crouzil, Pablo Zegers, and Sergio A. Velastin.
 We will publish our code and pre-trained models upon the paper is accepted.